sojedaa/Diffusion_Models/README.md

 c.
 Train the ddpm_conditional.py model for the StanfordCars dataset and save the results.

 d.
 Compare the best results of the conditional and the unconditional models and analize the results.
-For the analysis explain how the Classifier Free Guidance works.
+For the analysis explain how the Classifier Free Guidance works (Check references [6]-[7]).
 If the results were not the expeceted explain why could have this happened.

 e.
 Explain in your words what process should be the process to implement Classifier Guidance instead of Classifier Free Guidance.